-You will have a final discussion with the assessor to provide them with the opportunity to ask any further questions on areas where they feel there was insufficient evidence.
+You will deliver a final evaluation of your activities through an assessor-led discussion, this will focus on your reflections and learning from promoting and supporting health and care through your practice.
+This discussion will also provide your assessor with the opportunity to ask any further questions on areas where they feel there was insufficient evidence.